omid-toloei/404-page/README.md

-# 404-page
+# 🚫 404 Page

-A custom 404 error page with mouse parallax effect, built with vanilla HTML, CSS and JavaScript
+A custom 404 error page with a smooth mouse parallax background effect, built with pure **HTML**, **CSS**, and **JavaScript**.

+## Features

+- Interactive parallax effect on mouse movement
+- Fully responsive design (mobile to desktop)
+- Persian (RTL) layout
+- Glowing button with hover animation

+## Getting Started

+No installation needed — just open `index.html` in your browser.

+## Author

+Built with ❤️ — A JavaScript practice project